neuefische/wd-flipped-classroom-curriculum/sessions/css-basics/css-basics.md

 }
 ```

-The `width` property defines now the size of the border box, padding and border width are
+Now, the `width` property defines the size of the border box, padding and border width are
-substracted to calculate the available space for the content.
+subtracted to calculate the available space for the content.

 <img src="./assets/box-model.png" width="500" alt="Box model">

-### Inline and block elements
+## Inline and block elements

 There are basically two types of elements: inline-level and block-level elements. `Inline elements`
 occupy the space as required by the element itself and are placed inside the text lines.